HarveyBurton96/battleships/README.md

 ## The rules
 - Battleships is a classic game that has been enjoyed even when it was a simple pencil and paper game.
-- To objective of the game is to sink the other players ships before they sink yours.
+- The objective of the game is to sink the other players ships before they sink yours.
 - Each player takes a turn to guess the location where the oppositions ships are hidden.
-- This continues until one player’s ships have been hit.
+- This continues until all a player’s ships have been hit.
 - The winner is the player with ships remaining.

 ## Features

 - ### Creating and/or logging into existing account
     - This allows players to create an account and choose the username that they wish to be referred to while playing.
-    - Each username is unique so if it has already been taken the player will need to choice a different one.
+    - Each username is unique so if it has already been taken the player will need to choose a different one.
     - They also create a password to keep their account secure and will need both username and password to be able to log into an existing account.
     - There is also a guest option for players who do not wish to have an account.